saebyn/django-classifieds/INSTALL.rst

 Installation
 ============

+These installation instructions are based on adding `django-classifieds` to an existing ``Django`` project.

 1. Put the 'classifieds' directory somewhere on your python path.

 2. Install and configure the packages in requirements.txt.